 Verified 01 January 2022 - Directorate of Legal and Administrative Information (Prime Minister), Ministry of Justice

-The friendly agreement or settlement is a compromise negotiated by the opposing parties in a dispute.
-It avoids litigation and can be used to resolve civil, family, heritage or professional disputes.
+The amicable agreement or amicable settlement is a compromise negotiated by the opposing parties in a dispute.
+It avoids litigation and can be used to resolve any civil, family, property or employment dispute.
 A written document must be signed once an agreement has been reached.
 It can be validated by a judge.

-The judge may order the parties to a dispute to meet with a judicial conciliator or mediator before the court case or at the trial.
+The judge may order the parties to a dispute to meet with a conciliator of justice or a mediator before the case is heard in court or at trial.

 The amicable agreement may cover all cases concerning civil justice:

 - Parental authority

 - Dispute with landlord/tenant

 - Neighborhood conflicts

 an amicable agreement may not be reached in matters relating to civil status (name, parentage...).